chirag04/react-native-mail/README.md

 # react-native-mail

-A React Native wrapper for Apple's ``MFMailComposeViewController``.
-Supports emails with attachments.
+A React Native wrapper for Apple's ``MFMailComposeViewController`` from iOS and Mail Intent on android Supports emails with attachments.

 ### Add it to your project